Rishivarman-R/Monitoring-distance-value-in-Thing-speak-cloud-using-ultrasonic-sensor-and-ESP32-controller-/README.md

 ### NAME:  RISHIVARMAN<br>
 ### REG NO:  24900419
-# Monitoring-distance-value-in-Thing-speak-cloud-using-ultrasonic-sensor-and-ESP32-controller
+# EXPERIMENT 6: Monitoring-distance-value-in-Thing-speak-cloud-using-ultrasonic-sensor-and-ESP32-controller

-# Uploading ultrasonic sensor data in Thing Speak cloud
+#
 # AIM:
 To monitor the distance of the obstacle in the Thing speak cloud using ultrasonic sensor and ESP32 controller.
 # Apparatus required: